Jilly Cooper: Romance series

 Emily was adapted by Eleanor Bron for Thames Television in 1976 as part of a six-part romance series.
 Directed by Alastair Reid, it was broadcast on 6 April 1977.
 Prudence was adapted for radio in 1979 by Capital Radio, starring Felicity Kendal as Prudence, alongside Nigel Davenport and Gerald Harper.

 In 2007 a television adaptation of four of the romance novels was proposed.
 This was suggested as one of a four-part series focusing on Harriet, Bella, Octavia and one unspecified; the only episode to be filmed was Octavia.
 The screenplay was written by Jonathan Harvey.
 As of 2009 there was no date for its screening.
 In 2013 The Telegraph reported that Harriet was being adapted into a musical by Eva Rice, novelist and daughter of Tim Rice.

 Rutshire Chronicles

 Television adaptations of Cooper's novels were produced for ITV and Disney+.
 Other productions include the television mini-series The Man Who Made Husbands Jealous, starring Hugh Bonneville, produced by Sarah Lawson; Riders; and, in 2024, Rivals, starring David Tennant, Aidan Turner and Alex Hassell, produced by Eliza Mellor.
-The later was renewed for a second series, which is expected to be released in 2026.
+The latter was renewed for a second series, which was released in May 2026.